Good Guy With a Gun Stops a Mass Shooting in Oklahoma

-At least three people were shot at a restaurant in Oklahoma City Thursday, police said.
+A potential mass shooter was taken down at a restaurant in Oklahoma City Thursday, police said.
 This took place at Louie’s Grill & Bar on Lake Hefner–9401 N Lake Hefner Dr, Oklahoma City.

 Two people were shot and taken to a hospital with serious injuries.
 A bystander with a pistol confronted the shooter outside the restaurant and fatally shot him.